ncsa/Nightingale_real/docs/source/user_guide/running_jobs.rst

 Accessing the Compute Nodes
 -----------------------------

-The *login* node is a shared resource for all users and login node use should be limited to editing, compiling, and building your programs, and for short *non-intensive* runs.
+The *login* node (ng-login01) is a shared resource for all users and login node use should be limited to editing, compiling, and building your programs, and for very short *non-intensive* runs.
 Access *compute* nodes for running your work using *batch* or *interactive* jobs.
 Nightingale uses the `Slurm job control software <https://slurm.schedmd.com/documentation.html>`_ to run jobs.
-The `Slurm quick start user guide <https://slurm.schedmd.com/quickstart.html>`_ provides a brief overview for new users.
+Slurm commands are *only* available, and will only work, on ng-login01.
+If your allocation batch access then you can log into the login node.
+The `Slurm quick start user guide <https://slurm.schedmd.com/quickstart.html>`_ provides a brief overview of Slurm commands for new users.

 .. note::
    To ensure the health of the batch system and scheduler, avoid having more than **1,000 batch jobs** in the queues at any one time.